amy-bo/DSP/README.md

 ## Barriers to Project

 - Our constraints to date have been time/ability mismatches and lack of funding to contract out the project.
-- Martin has no planned holiday in the next 3 months, and works on AMYBO 95% full time.
+- Martin has no planned holiday in the next 3 months and works on AMYBO 95% full time.

 ## What conditions exist?

 - We will need to lend developers a Pioreactor.
 We are fully open source - no NDA.
-- The AMYBO community is in a position to procure/scale up the solution service for medium or long-term use – Prof Joshua Pearce of [uwo.ca](https://uwo.ca) offered to fund 10 electroPioreactors with $100k in kind academic support for a pilot trial, with hopefully 100 electroPioreactors to follow if successful.
+- The AMYBO community can procure/scale up the solution service for medium or long-term use – Prof Joshua Pearce of [uwo.ca](https://uwo.ca) offered to fund 10 electroPioreactors with $100k in kind academic support for a pilot trial, with hopefully 100 electroPioreactors to follow if successful.

 ## Current/Existing Technology